therealmuffin/synchronator/INSTALL_MANUAL_EXT.md

 Read the readme file and take a look at the different configuration files.
 This information in combination with the documentation of your amplifier should enable you to create a configuration file for you amplifier.
+Any questions can be posted on GitHub.

 Copy the configuration file to the directory /usr/local/etc/ or /etc/ with the name synchronator.conf: